-December cold hit us hard realizing that the next month will be a brand new year.
+This year cold hit us hard realizing that within the next couple of months it will be a brand new year.
 STRESSED OUT IN CAPS!!!!!!!

 To beat this frozen blue and make me and you all feel productive.
-We decided to share some beautiful and cutest Korean words to make your Christmas filled with ‘Aegyo’.
+We decided to share some beautiful and cutest Korean words to fill your upcoming Christmas with ‘Aegyo’.

 Yeoubi (여우비) refers to the sun shining through the rain; a sun shower.
 This Korean word is made up of two words. ‘여우’ Yeou means fox and ‘비’ Bi means rain, togetherly known as ‘fox rain’.
 Yeoubi originated from a Korean folktale about a bittersweet love.

-In the folktale, A cloud falls in love with a fox but the fox gets married to a tiger.
-The marriage of the fox takes place on a bright sunny day, seeing which the cloud couldn’t help but cried for his unrequited love.
-The cloud’s teardrops transformed into rain in the human world and when the cloud realized that it was still a sunny day, it stopped and wishes the fox a bright future and joy even if it were not with him.
+In the folktale, A Cloud falls in love with a fox but the fox gets married to a tiger.
+The marriage of the fox takes place on a bright sunny day, seeing which the cloud couldn’t help but cry for his unrequited love.
+The cloud’s teardrops transformed into rain in the human world and when the cloud realized that it was still a sunny day, it stopped and wished the fox a bright future and joy even if it were not with him.

 The story then narrated for years in the Korean culture and in the new age, it is described as a strong nostalgia along with sorrow, the bittersweet emotion of letting go of someone or something dearly, and the feelings that we feel while wishing luck and happiness for that person future endeavors.